Liberation (Christina Aguilera album): Title and artwork

-About the title of the album Aguilera explained, "I wanted to have a title that meant freeing myself from anything that wasn't my truth.
-That's a constant I think in everyone's life: every time you feel stifled in a current situation where you feel you're not quite yourself or being bogged down by other people's opinions.
-Or when you feel like you're stuck in a stagnant place."
+Aguilera explained that Liberations title was intended to represent "freeing [herself] from anything that wasn't [her] truth", including situations in which she felt "stifled", held back by others' opinions, or "stuck in a stagnant place".

-On the May 2018 cover of Paper magazine, Aguilera appeared bare-faced without makeup and retouching, saying "I'm at the place, even musically, where it's a liberating feeling to be able to strip it all back and appreciate who you are and your raw beauty."
-The similar photography style was chosen for the Liberation artwork—posing with a natural look, Aguilera is seen in closeup.
-The cover of the standard edition was revealed on Aguilera's website on May 3, 2018.
+On the May 2018 cover of Paper magazine, Aguilera appeared bare-faced without makeup and retouching, saying: "I'm at the place, even musically, where it's a liberating feeling to be able to strip it all back and appreciate who you are and your raw beauty."
+The album's black-and-white cover continues this concept; it depicts her with messy, undone hair, freckles, and little to no makeup, which contrasts with the polished styling and heavy makeup of her previous album covers.
+Refinery29 described the "raw, unfiltered" image as a bold departure and a fresh start for her first album in six years.

 Release and promotion

 Aguilera performing "Unless It's with You" during The Liberation Tour.

-On April 28, 2018, Aguilera had a concert at Formula 1 Azerbaijan Grand Prix where she unveiled a promo video as an intro for the upcoming album.
-On May 3, 2018, Liberations release date in the United States was confirmed to be June 15, and a teaser trailer titled Liberation: Where's Maria? was released on May 4, in which the singer spoke about her inspiration and the concept of the album.
-On May 9, 2018, Aguilera announced she will embark on The Liberation Tour to support the album, which is her first tour since 2006's Back to Basics Tour.
-Aguilera performed "Fall in Line" with Lovato at the 2018 Billboard Music Awards on May 20, 2018.
-The singer partnered with Pandora and held an album listening session on May 31, 2018, at The Peppermint Club.
-On June 13, 2018, Aguilera made a surprise performance in disguise in a New York City subway alongside Jimmy Fallon, where she performed Aretha Franklin's "Think" and her own "Fighter".
+On April 28, 2018, Aguilera had a concert at Formula 1 Azerbaijan Grand Prix where she unveiled a promo video as an intro for the then upcoming album.
+On May 3, Liberations title, cover art, tracklist, and release date confirmed to be June 15 was revealed, and a teaser trailer titled Liberation: Where's Maria? was released a day later, in which the singer spoke about her inspiration and the concept of the album.
+On May 9, Aguilera announced the Liberation Tour in support of the album, her first tour since 2006's Back to Basics Tour.

+Aguilera performed "Fall in Line" with Lovato at the 2018 Billboard Music Awards on May 20.
+Aguilera partnered with Pandora and held an album listening session on May 31 at the Peppermint Club.
+On June 13, Aguilera made a surprise performance in disguise in a New York City subway alongside Jimmy Fallon, where she performed Aretha Franklin's "Think" and her own "Fighter".
 The performance was taped and broadcast the next night on The Tonight Show Starring Jimmy Fallon, where she was interviewed and performed and "Fall in Line".
 The next day, she performed on Today Show and was interviewed on Total Request Live.
 On September 12, Aguilera was interviewed on Jimmy Kimmel Live!.

-Several songs from Liberation made it onto the set list of Aguilera's Las Vegas residency Christina Aguilera: The Xperience (2019-2020).
+Several songs from Liberation made it onto the set list of Aguilera's Las Vegas residency Christina Aguilera: The Xperience (2019–2020).
 When on a break from the residency, Aguilera embarked on another tour in support of the album, The X Tour, throughout 2019.
 The X Tour promoted Liberation in Europe and Mexico across 18 dates.